edesz/credit-card-churn/references/04_actions.md

 ### Identification of the Action

-The intervention, or action, is to contact (target) customers at risk of churn during a **certain period in the future** in order to get them to reverse their decision before the end of **that period**, thereby improving customer loyalty.
+The intervention, or action, is to proactively contact (target) customers at risk of churn during a **certain period in the future** in order to get them to reverse their decision before the end of **that period**, thereby improving customer loyalty.

 (optional) Characterizing at-risk customers allows the client to know how to target them.
 This will allow the client to target data-driven interventions at the at-risk customers by implementing proactive strategies to retain them.